LGandia/java_portfolio/AssignmentTurtleGraphicsProgram/Assignment.md

 typed into this text field.
 The OOPGraphics system will call your program’s “processCommand()” method when the user presses return on the text field or clicks the ok button.
-You should make it so that your program only calls the “about()” (which displays a simple graphic) method (to draw the dancing turtle” when the user types “about” into the text field and either presses return or clicks the “ok” button.
+You should make it so that your program only calls the “about()” (which displays a simple graphic) method (to draw the dancing turtle when the user types “about” into the text field and either presses return or clicks the “ok” button.)

 (5 marks)
 -[ ] Done